sounak200/Playstore-EDA-/README.md

 # Problem Statement:

-Conduct an EDA on the Google Play Store data and try to explore whether given the data, ratings of an can be predicted
+Conduct an EDA on the Google Play Store data and try to explore whether given the data can solve intersting questions that can solve buisness problems.